-The 6 Best Hotels in Greenwich Village
+The Best Hotels to Book in Greenwich Village, New York City

-Courtesy of The Jane Hotel / Hotels.com
+Courtesy of Washington Square Hotel / Booking.com

 Walker Hotel Greenwich Village

 Courtesy of Walker Hotel Greenwich Village / Booking.com

 Now from $80 per night

 Part Georgian, part art deco, this friendly boutique hotel is a hidden gem in the heart of Greenwich Village.
 There are 113 rooms with rich design and bold colors – some with balconies (ask for a higher floor and prepare yourself for outstanding views).
 The lobby has homey areas for enjoying afternoon tea or cocktails and features live music on weekends.
 The restaurant, Society Cafe, serves market-to-table cuisine highlighting ingredients from the Union Square Greenmarket – try the wholewheat pizzas or skirt steak from premium beef producer, Creekstone Farms.
 Ask the front desk about guest discounts at nearby attractions.

 The Marlton’s stately entrance on 8th Street exudes history – it was once a temporary home for Beat Generation creatives such as novelist Jack Kerouac (who wrote two works of fiction here) and students of the New School.
 The rooms are unabashedly small (revealed in the motto: small rooms, big ideas) but perfectly formed, with French-inspired flourishes such as crown moldings and herringbone floors.
 On the main floor there’s an espresso bar with a communal table for working, plus a popular cocktail bar and garden-like restaurant, Margaux, serving house-made pastas such as squid ink bucatini.
 The lobby is home to one of the city’s most beloved fireplaces, next to which you can sip a hot drink on a cold winter’s night (if you’re lucky enough to snag a seat).

 4/5 (983 Reviews)